Haivision/srt/docs/build_iOS.md

 ```

 ## Building OpenSSL
 There is [OpenSSL for iPhone](https://github.com/x2on/OpenSSL-for-iPhone) project which have all necessary to build OpenSSL for our needs.
 It fetches OpenSSL code by itself, so you don't need to download it separately.
-So simply clone it and build with command (put actual SDK version):
+So simply clone it and build with command:
 ```
-./build-libssl.sh  --ios-sdk=11.2 --archs="arm64"
+./build-libssl.sh --archs="arm64"
 ```

-Result will be placed in bin/&lt;SDK_VERSION&gt;-&lt;ARCH&gt;.sdk directory (e.g. for command above - *bin/iPhoneOS11.2-arm64.sdk*).
-We assume you set IOS_OPENSSL variable to this path.
+Results (both libraries and headers) will be placed in bin/&lt;SDK_VERSION&gt;-&lt;ARCH&gt;.sdk directory (for example, *bin/iPhoneOS11.2-arm64.sdk*).
+We assume you set **IOS_OPENSSL** variable to this path (e.g. `export IOS_OPENSSL="/Users/johndoe/sources/OpenSSL-for-iPhone/bin/iPhoneOS11.2-arm64.sdk"`).

 ## Building SRT code
 Now you can build SRT providing path to OpenSSL library and toolchain file for iOS

 ```
-./configure --cmake-prefix-path=$OS_OPENSSL --cmake-toolchain-file=scripts/iOS.cmake
+./configure --cmake-prefix-path=$IOS_OPENSSL --cmake-toolchain-file=scripts/iOS.cmake
 make
 ```